DenzelDCB/WeatherAppPython/README.md

  Get the API’s URL and its encoding map.

-The api we are going to use is “https://api.open-meteo.com/v1/forecast” - (Open-Meteo) Put that string link inside a variable called BASE_URL
+The api we are going to use is “https://api.open-meteo.com/v1/forecast” - (Open-Meteo) because they provide free weather for up to 16 days.
+Put that string link inside a variable called BASE_URL

 The weather code map is provided below, as well as how you should set the BASE_URL variable: